GgvGomes/gomes-s/README.md

-# gomes-s
+# Gomes's
 An application created for dissemination.
+It has all contact information and projects already done by me.

 # This is the Web page: